gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Prepare my data

-1. Focus on the most important fields first ([Mandatory fields](/en/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator){:target="_blank"}, [MIDS fields](/en/data-aggregator-faqs#additional-fields-increasing-data-quality-in-the-data-aggregator-mids){:target="_blank"}) and then proceed with the ones you think are important/interesting.
+1. Focus on the most important fields first ([Mandatory fields](/en/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator){:target="_blank"}, [MIDS fields](/en/data-aggregator-faqs#additional-fields-increasing-data-quality-in-the-data-aggregator-mids){:target="_blank"}) and then proceed with the ones you think are important/interesting to be made publicly available.
    - You don't need to import your entire database into the Aggregator.
-Some of your fields are purely internal management.<br>
+Some of your fields are purely internal management. <br>
 2. Make sure the [fields which require special values in DAGI](/en/data-aggregator-faqs#fields-in-the-data-aggregator-with-special-values-required){:target="_blank"} are filled in correctly.
 3. Check that your file does not have
    - catalogNumber duplicates
-   - empty scientificName cells
+   - empty scientificName or catalogNumber cells
-   - duplicated headers (field names)
+   - duplicated headers (field names) or un-titled columns
    - an unwanted space after a header